spacechain/opensource_otp_app/README.md

-# SPC Authenticator for Android (Open Source Version)
+# SpcAuthenticator for Android (Open Source Version)
 This project is based on the open source branch of the Google Authenticator Android application.
 There is noguarantee that the [open source repository] will receive any changes made upstream (or vice versa).